Taliban insurgency: Pakistan

 The Taliban's victory was facilitated in support from Pakistan.
 Although Pakistan was a major US ally before and after the 2001 invasion of Afghanistan, elements of the Pakistan government (including the military and intelligence services) have for decades maintained strong logistical and tactical ties with Taliban militants, and this support helped support the insurgency in Afghanistan.
 For example, the Haqqani Network, a Taliban affiliate based in Pakistan, had strong support from Inter-Services Intelligence (ISI), the Pakistan intelligence agency.
-Taliban leaders found a safe haven in Pakistan, lived in the country, transacted business and earned funds there, and receiving medical treatment there.
+Taliban leaders found a safe haven in Pakistan, lived in the country, transacted business and earned funds there, and received medical treatment there.
 Some elements of the Pakistani establishment sympathized with Taliban ideology, and many Pakistan officials considered the Taliban as an asset against India.

 In 2007, Pakistan's former President Pervez Musharraf admitted Taliban getting cross-border aid and said that "There is no doubt Afghan militants are supported from Pakistan soil.
 The problem that you have in your region is because support is provided from our side."

 Pakistan's former Interior minister Sheikh Rasheed Ahmad on 1 September 2021, said in an interview with Hum News that "All top Taliban leaders were born and brought up in Pakistan.
 This has been our 'service' that we trained them and many more might be studying."
 Later on 29 September 2021, he denied Pakistan gave any military support to the Taliban and further claimed "US is accusing us that we facilitated Taliban but we only facilitated them to bring them to the table at the request of US".

 Dr. Antonio Giustozzi, a senior research fellow at Royal United Services Institute on terrorism and conflict, interviewed Taliban fighters who attested of Pakistani support.
 "Our Punjabi trainers work very hard and always find a solution when the enemies use new tactics against us."
 Such training from Pakistani advisers allowed the Taliban fighters to respond to changes in enemy tactics by shifting toward ambushes, suicide attacks, and IED use.
 Another interviewee asked "What could the Taliban do without these foreigners?
 It is the foreigners who give the Taliban weapons, advice and support", and there were "up to fifteen to twenty 'Punjabi' trainers in some districts."